tygentai/tygent-py/docs/editor-extensions/README.md

 ### Convert a Python agent
 1. Open the Python file that defines your agent.
 2. Run **Tygent: Enable Agent** from the Command Palette.
-3. The extension inserts `import tygent` and `tygent.install()` at the top of the file.
-If the file starts with a shebang (`#!`) the snippet is placed right after it, and the command quietly exits if the file already calls `tygent.install()` so you never get duplicate imports.【F:vscode-extension/src/extension.ts†L3-L24】
+3. The extension inserts `import tygent` and a `tygent.install([...])` call preloaded with the default integrations (Google AI, Anthropic, Hugging Face, Microsoft AI, Salesforce, Claude Code, Gemini CLI, OpenAI Codex) at the top of the file.
+If the file starts with a shebang (`#!`) the snippet is placed right after it, and the command quietly exits if the file already calls `tygent.install(` so you never get duplicate imports.【F:vscode-extension/src/extension.ts†L1-L38】
 4. Save the file and run your agent as usual—Tygent now accelerates downstream framework calls automatically.

 ### Roll back
-If you want to revert the change, simply remove the inserted `import tygent` and `tygent.install()` lines.
-Re-running the command after manual edits is safe; the extension re-applies the snippet only when it is missing.【F:vscode-extension/src/extension.ts†L9-L24】
+If you want to revert the change, simply remove the inserted `import tygent` statement and the generated `tygent.install([...])` call.
+Re-running the command after manual edits is safe; the extension re-applies the snippet only when it is missing.【F:vscode-extension/src/extension.ts†L1-L38】

 ---